Priesthood: A Gift from God

 Parishes that do not want to participate may simply pay for the assessment from parish operating income.

 If a parish takes up a special collection and falls short of the assessed amount, it must make up the difference to reach the full $15,644 per priest assessment.
-If a parish collects more than the assessed amount, the excess funds collected are sent to further help remedy the current shortfall of the Priests’ Pension Plan.
+If a parish collects more than the assessed amount, the excess funds collected will be used to further strengthen the Priests' Pension Plan.

 Of course, gifts to the Priests’ Pension Plan are not limited to the annual special collection.
 Donations to the plan can be made at any time, payable to the Priests’ Pension Plan, Archdiocese of Detroit, 12 State St., Detroit, Michigan 48226-1823.